 The world breaks everyone, and afterward, many are strong at the broken places.

-I woke up Christmas Eve to an email from a close friend of mine from childhood whom I lost touch with when he changed elementary schools at the end of the 5th grade.
+I woke up Christmas Eve to an email from a close friend from childhood whom I lost touch with when he changed schools at the end of the 5th grade.
 Although we haven't seen or spoken to one another in quite a few years, the email contained a pretty recent story about my mom.
 I asked my old friend if I could stash part of that story here and he said yes.
 It's below.